GSBC Meetings + Presentations

 GSBC Meetings are held every 4th Monday of the month (except holidays and December).
 General Meetings include a brief business meeting.
 Meetings start promptly at 7pm in the Ridgewood Public Library Auditorium, 125 N. Maple Ave., Ridgewood, NJ.
 Phone (201) 670-5600 (see map, above), unless otherwise noted.
-Light refreshments and speaker handouts provided.
 Your membership dues directly supports this programming and allows us to host speakers on a wide variety of topics — thank you!

-The GSBC holds several special events each year, including our popular day-long Annual Seminar and late-night RPL Lock-In, where genealogists can attend talks on a variety of subjects, collaborate on problems, and receive one-on-one research assistance.
+The GSBC holds several special events, including our day-long Seminar and late-night GSBC-Ridgewood Public Library Lock-In—where genealogists can attend talks on a variety of subjects, collaborate on problems, socialize over a light supper, and receive one-on-one research assistance.
 Additional event fee may apply.
 Discount for GSBC members.